 I do not claim to be a fountain of wisdom.
-As a matter of fact, if you looked at the earlier decades of my life, you would probably find that I acted wisely about as often as a stopped clock displays the correct time.
+Looking at the earlier decades of my life, you would probably find that I acted wisely about as often as a stopped clock displays the correct time.
 Despite the years characterized by foolishness, something remarkable has transpired in recent years.
-After trying to do things in all the wrong ways, I have discovered pearls of wisdom which had been hiding in plain sight.
+After repeatedly trying to do things wrongly, I discovered pearls of wisdom hiding in plain sight.

 Introduction to Wisdom